 But our young people deserve answers to these questions, and our educational institutions are the ideal places for them to learn these answers.
 At this age, questions about our origins – of human history, of the earth, of the natural world – can loom quite large in the minds of young people.
 Questions about what were our ancestors like?
 Why was the prehistoric world so different from our present one?
 What happened to the dinosaurs?
 How did the fossils get there?
 Did man and dinosaurs co-exist?
 Did the giants of legend actually exist?
 How was the Grand Canyon formed?
 The seminar on “Our Origins” aims to address these and other questions with scientifically-based answers.

 The presentation will touch on different subjects – history, physics, geography, geology, biology, even mathematics and literature.
 This rounded approach helps to bring some variety and also helps students to see how all of what they have learned can be used to understand more complex matters like this one about our origins.
 The presentation includes a great variety of pictures, always a useful aid to learning.
 But because of the complexity of some of the material, the presentation is probably best suited for those 12 years and over.
-The presentation normally lasts one hour.
-However, 2-hour sessions, or 3 separate 1-hour sessions, can be arranged.
-A CD of the seminar material is offered to those students who wish to study the subject more thoroughly.

 An effort is made to include the role of the Creator in the formation of the natural environment, without which it is impossible to properly understand the origin of the earth’s geological structures and biological life forms.
 However, the presentation points to the evidence of history and science rather than relying on any particular religious persuasion.
 It should be noted, of course, that acknowledging the role of the Supreme Being has the added advantage of encouraging students in their moral and ethical growth.